hoangatuan/iMovie/README.md

 ![Static Badge](https://img.shields.io/badge/status-active-brightgreen)

-This is a SwiftUI project that apply Modular Architect & Clean Architect.
-For the presentation layer, I'm using MVVM.
+This is a SwiftUI project that applies **Modular Architect & Clean Architect**.
+For the presentation layer, I'm using **MVVM-C**.
 Supports iOS 16+

+## Preface

+The purpose I developing this project is I want it to be used as a reference for large scale production apps.
+Because of that, I don't spend too much efforts in building UI, so the UI is not fancy 😛

 ## Key Features